mike-koch/ets2-mobile-route-advisor/README.md

 ## Languages
 A list of supported languages are available on the [repository's wiki](https://github.com/mkoch227/ets2-mobile-route-advisor/wiki/config.json-Parameters).
 If you would like to submit a translation, please submit a pull request.

-*Italics indicate that the language file has not been updated to 2.0.0, and therefore some text may be a mixture of the translated language and English (US).*

 ## Screenshots
 ![Navigation Information](http://i.imgur.com/FkA5hrum.png)
 ![Cargo Information](http://i.imgur.com/9Pd6d9Hm.png)